 Methadone is used for:

-Managing moderate to severe pain when continuous (around-the-clock) treatment is needed for an extended period of time.
-Methadone is not for use right after surgery, if only occasional or as-needed pain relief is needed, or if the pain is mild or is not expected to last for an extended period of time.
+Managing severe pain.
+When used to treat pain, it is only for use when continuous (around-the-clock) treatment is needed for a long time.
+It is also only used when other pain treatments do not treat your pain well enough or you cannot take them.
+It is not for use right after surgery, if you need only occasional or as-needed pain relief, or if the pain is mild or is not expected to last for a long time.
 Methadone is also used in treating narcotic (opioid) addiction as part of a treatment program.
 It may also be used for other conditions as determined by your doctor.